Baseball programs guide

 The Tomball Kings operate under a “one team” concept.
 This means that as an organization, we treat all players on Tomball Kings game rosters, irrespective of playing age, as part of one team.
 We expect our older players to view our younger players as teammates and to help and encourage them accordingly.

 The director of baseball operations determines all roster assignments, in consultation with division coaches.
 All roster assignments are season to season in nature.
-For example, a 10U Division player may be on a 10U Red roster in the fall and then a 10U Blue roster in the spring.
+Even within a season, roster assignments may change.
+For example, a junior varsity player may be moved to varsity and vice versa.
+Freshmen are eligible for the varsity roster.

 Seasonal priorities